 In Mikolajzcyk, James Mikolajczyk died after the Ford Escort he was driving was rear-ended by another vehicle.
 Upon impact, the driver’s seat collapsed, causing him to be propelled backward and strike his head on the rear seat of the car.
 The jury found Ford Motor Company 40% liable due to the defective design of its seat-back.
 The jury awarded Mikolajczyk’s estate $27 million, including $25 million in non-economic damages.

 Recently, product liability attorney John Malm at John J. Malm & Associates was involved in a case involving a vehicle defect and a manufacturer’s decision to withhold key safety features in its design.
-In this case, Mr. Malm contended that the vehicle manufacturer withheld important safety features such as dynamic stability control and traction control from a vehicle sold in the United States in order to place revenue over consumer safety.
-Testimony showed that without these essential components, the vehicle was dangerous because it was susceptible to loss of traction and control on wet pavement.
+The complaint filed by Mr. Malm alleged that the vehicle manufacturer withheld important safety features such as dynamic stability control and traction control, and was designed with rear-hinged doors which prevented occupants from escaping in a crash.

 A knowledgeable personal injury lawyer will know which product liability test to apply in a given product liability case.
 If you or a loved one has been injured by an unsafe or defective product, contact product liability attorney John Malm at John J. Malm & Associates to learn more about how you may be entitled to receive compensation.